 A few harmful beliefs:

 The world is dangerous

 everybody should be nice to me

 I should not feel hurt, pain, or discomfort

-We have destructive beliefs—maybe one of these, maybe something else.
+We all have a few destructive beliefs—maybe one of these, maybe something else.
 We invest in these beliefs because they are part of our reality.
-We adopt beliefs for many reasons.
-Some our packaged inn social learning, others provide a rewarding escape.
+We internalized explanations for many reasons.
+Some ideas are passed down neatly packaged from social learning, other beliefs provided a protective escape from harsh realities.
 The belief, at some point, helped explain difficult events—failure, rejection, unpredictability.
-Soothing the soul, the most relieving explanation is embraced.
+Soothing the soul, the belief is embraced.
 Rigid belief systems protect against uncertainty.
 They became the hypothesis for experience; they became reality.

 Without discernment, flawed notions convolute thinking.
 They intrude on rational explanations.
-We base actions on false premises, invested in the security the sameness provides.
-The self strives to be consistent.
+We base actions on false premises, remaining invested in the security that the sameness provides.
+All things the same, the self strives to be consistent.
 We examine new experience from the foundations of the past.
-This consistency, when pasts were misguided, leads to self-damaging choices.
-We act in ways support hidden beliefs, self-fulfilling the unshakable belief.
+This consistency, when beliefs formed to combat difficult pasts, lead to self-damaging choices in the present.
+We act in ways to support the hidden beliefs, creating a reality that is self-fulfilling strengthening the unshakable belief.

-We don’t need a Freudian couch to discover destructive beliefs but professional help from a competent therapist may help.
-We all can slow the mind to reflect on emotional outbursts and surrounding triggers.
-At first, insights flow slowly; but as we continue in healthy reflection the obscured emotions, thoughts and behaviors come to light.
-Growth moves forward, slow at first, picking up speed, inviting a welcoming light illuminating the past dark corners of our souls.
-We may hope for a passage to the perfect world; but it doesn’t exist.
-Self-discovery isn’t the doorway to pain free living.
-But this treasured discovery improves our lives.
+We don’t need to rest on a Freudian couch to discover destructive beliefs but professional help with a competent therapist may help.
+We can purposely slow the mind and reflect on our emotional outbursts and the surrounding triggers, gaining deeper insights that we previously missed.
+At first, insights emerge slowly, fighting through multiple layers of beliefs and distorted realities; but as we continue in healthy reflection, the obscured emotions, thoughts and behaviors begin to parade out into the open in a continuous flow.
+Growth, slow at first, picks up speed, inviting illuminating lights on the dark corners of our souls.